Trigeminal Nerve Block (TNB)

 What is a Trigeminal Nerve Block?

-A trigeminal nerve block is an injection of medication anesthetic and a small amount of steroids to help relieve headaches or facial pain.
+A trigeminal nerve block is an injection of medication anesthetic to help relieve headaches or facial pain.

 What is the Trigeminal Nerve?

 The trigeminal nerve is one of the 12 cranial nerves which is responsible for carrying sensation from the face as well as providing various facial muscular functions such as chewing.
 The nerve runs from the brainstem, branching into three divisions that supply feeling to the forehead, the cheek and the lower jaw.
 Trigeminal neuralgia is a disorder of this nerve that causes shooting pain to one side of the face in one or any combination of these three areas.
 Trigeminal neuralgia is the most common diagnosis when this nerve block is utilized.
 Additionally, there is now a great deal of evidence that trigeminal nerve blocks can be of significant help in terminating attacks of severe headaches.

 The patient is first asked to lay on their back in order for their skin to be prepped with an antiseptic at the entry point.
 The physician will then direct a guide needle toward the intended target area.
 A local anesthetic will be administered in close proximity to the nerve to block signals from reaching the brain.
 The steroid serves as an anti-inflammatory.